rostrovsky/sourceprompt/README.md

 Converts your codebase into prompt which you can feed into LLM.

-In short: it scans all the text files in specified directory / git repostiory and puts their contents (along with their path) into structured markdown document.
+In short: it scans all the text files in specified directory / git repostiory and puts their content (along with their path) into structured markdown document.

-By default provides predefined prompt which can be replaced using `-p` option.
+By default it provides predefined prompt which can be replaced using `-p` option.

 ## Ignored files / paths